brishtiteveja/truthcoin-cpp/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/truthcoin/truthcoin/tags) are created regularly to indicate new official, stable release versions of Truthcoin.
+[Tags](https://github.com/hivemind/hivemind/tags) are created regularly to indicate new official, stable release versions of Hivemind.

 Testing